tier4/AWSIM/docs/UserGuide/BuildFromSource/RunScene/index.md

+# Run the scene
+!!! note "Before this section"
     Before following through with this section make sure you setup *AWSIM* *Unity* project in accordance with section [Setup Unity Project](../SetupUnityProject/).

-# Run the scene

 To run the *AWSIM* scene in *Unity* with *Autoware* follow these steps: